Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Problem formulation

-Intraregional and interregional vehicle accumulation, i.e., $n_{ii}(t)$ and $n_{ij}(t)$ are non-negative values, and $n_{i,\rm cap}$ is the maximal possible number of vehicles accumulated in the region $i$.
-At this vehicle accumulation, a gridlock will occur in the network. $u_{\min}$ and $u_{\max}$ represent the lower and upper limit for the perimeter control variable $u_{ij}(t)$ for both directions and such applications are in line with \cite{geroliminis_optimal_2013, zhou_model-free_2021}.
-These bounds are due to the fact that perimeter control is normally implemented through signalization.
-While $u_{\max}$ accounts for the lost time caused by the interchange between the red and green phases, $u_{\min}$ is necessitated since an indefinite long red light is rare in real-world cases.
+Intraregional and interregional vehicle accumulation $n_{ii}(t)$ and $n_{ij}(t)$ are non-negative values, and $n_{i,\mathrm{cap}}$ is the maximal possible number of vehicles accumulated in region $i$, at which value a gridlock will occur in the network. $u_{\min}$ and $u_{\max}$ in Eq. \ref{eq: constraints} represent the lower and upper limits for the perimeter control variable $u_{ij}(t)$ for both directions.
+Such boundaries are in line with \cite{geroliminis_optimal_2013, zhou_model-free_2021}, as perimeter control is normally implemented through signalization.
+While $u_{\max}$ accounts for the lost time between the red and green phases, $u_{\min}$ is essential since an indefinitely long red light is rare in real-world urban networks.

-In contrast to the control-based strategies, for the RL-based algorithms, following the idea of redundancy, an additional term $\epsilon(t)$ is added into the objective function $J_{\rm RL}$, referred to as reward $r_t \in \mathcal{R}$ in the context of RL, leading to: